julian-stoller/julian-stoller.github.io/README.md

 # Julian B. Stoller
 *this website is currently a work in progress but should be presentation worthy soon*
 ---
-*since my resume is limited to one page*
+*since my resume is limited to one page...*
 # Mechanical Engineering Student at Cornell University

 ## Experience: On Campus